ganeshreddyt/Machine-Learning/ml-beginner-usecases/README.md

-# Data Science Internship @ OasisInfobytes
+# Beginner ML project ideas

 Welcome to my Data Science journey!
 As part of my internship experience, I’ve gained hands-on expertise in a variety of data science tasks.
 Below is a list of projects I have worked on, each designed to showcase my skills in data analysis, machine learning, and predictive modeling.